MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

 > [!NOTE]
 > This behavior doesn't apply to Purchase events.

-Instead of printing the velocity values directly to the API response, you can use [event tracing](event-tracing.md) to send the individual event hubs to your own Azure event hubs or blob storage.
+Instead of printing the velocity values directly to the API response, you can use [event tracing](event-tracing.md) to send the values to your own instance of Azure Event Hubs or Azure Blob Storage.
 For example, you create the following rule.

 ```FraudProtectionLanguage
 RETURN Approve(), Other(